Middle East University (Jordan)

-Middle East University (MEU) is a national education research consulting non-profit organization in Amman, Jordan, owned by the Company Middle East University for Graduate Studies.
+Middle East University (MEU) is a private university in Amman, Jordan, owned by the Company Middle East University for Graduate Studies.
 It is located near the Queen Alia International Airport (QAIA).

 Brief history

 The university inaugurated its first phase with the name "The Middle East University" on June 30, 2005, after having completed all the requirements of licensing and accreditation including the provision of qualified faculty members and administrative staff, and developed study plans. it is considered one of the distinguished universities in Jordan that offers the Bachelor's and Master's programmes in many educational field for students.
 The university received the first batch of students in twelve specialized master's program at the beginning of second semester of the academic year 2005/2006.